NN-Project-1/dis-Vector-Embedding/README.md

 - **L_rhythm**: Maintains timing
 - **L_timbre**: Preserves speaker identity

-## 6. Evaluation
+## Experiments and Evaluation

-### Disentanglement Validation Experiments

-To rigorously validate the independent controllability of content, pitch, rhythm, and timbre within the DIS-Vector framework, we conduct a comprehensive disentanglement validation study under a strict zero-shot inference setting.
-The objective is to empirically demonstrate that manipulating one latent factor results in controlled variation of the intended speech attribute while leaving non-target factors largely unaffected.

-In DIS-Vector, speech is represented using four explicitly disentangled latent embeddings:

-- Content (`z_c`)
-- Pitch (`z_p`)
-- Rhythm (`z_r`)
-- Timbre (`z_t`)

-These embeddings are learned through independent encoders and jointly decoded through a shared decoder–vocoder pipeline.
-The validation experiments are designed to test whether each embedding encodes factor-specific information and supports independent manipulation during inference.

----

-### 6.1 Experimental Setup

-#### 6.1.1 Factor-wise Latent Manipulation

-For disentanglement analysis, we perform factor-wise latent substitution.
-Given a source utterance and a target utterance, only one latent component is replaced at a time, while all remaining latent embeddings are kept fixed.

-- **Content manipulation**: replace `z_c` while keeping `z_p`, `z_r`, and `z_t` unchanged
-- **Pitch manipulation**: replace `z_p` while keeping `z_c`, `z_r`, and `z_t` unchanged
-- **Rhythm manipulation**: replace `z_r` while keeping `z_c`, `z_p`, and `z_t` unchanged
-- **Timbre manipulation**: replace `z_t` while keeping `z_c`, `z_p`, and `z_r` unchanged
+The experimental evaluation of the DIS-Vector framework is designed to rigorously validate explicit disentanglement, zero-shot generalization, and perceptual quality under controlled inference conditions.
+The core objective is to empirically demonstrate that content, pitch, rhythm, and timbre are independently encoded in separate latent spaces and can be manipulated without inducing unintended changes in non-target speech attributes.
+All experiments are conducted under strict zero-shot conditions, where both speakers and language pairs used during evaluation are entirely unseen during training.

+DIS-Vector represents speech using four explicitly disentangled latent embeddings: content (`z_c`), pitch (`z_p`), rhythm (`z_r`), and timbre (`z_t`).
+Each factor is learned using an independent encoder, while decoding is performed using a shared decoder–vocoder pipeline.
+This architectural choice ensures that any observed factor independence in synthesized speech arises from true latent disentanglement rather than decoder specialization.

-The modified latent tuple is concatenated to form the unified DIS-vector and passed through the shared decoder and neural vocoder to synthesize speech.
-This controlled substitution ensures that any observed variation in the output signal can be attributed solely to the manipulated latent factor.
+To validate disentanglement, factor-wise latent manipulation experiments are conducted.
+Given a source utterance and a target utterance, only one latent embedding is replaced at a time while the remaining embeddings are kept fixed.
+The modified latent tuple is concatenated to form the unified DIS-vector and passed through the shared decoder and neural vocoder.
+This controlled substitution establishes a causal link between the manipulated latent factor and the resulting acoustic variation in the synthesized speech.

-#### 6.1.2 Zero-Shot Inference Condition

-All experiments are conducted under zero-shot conditions:

-- Speakers are unseen during training
-- Language pairs are unseen during training
-- No speaker adaptation, fine-tuning, or language-specific calibration is applied

-This setting evaluates whether the learned embeddings generalize across speakers and languages while preserving disentanglement properties during inference.

-#### 6.1.3 Evaluation Protocol

-- For each latent factor, 100 synthesized utterances are generated using factor-wise substitution
-- Both target-factor variation and non-target-factor stability are measured
+All experiments are performed under zero-shot inference conditions.
+No speakers or language pairs overlap with training data, and no speaker adaptation, fine-tuning, or language-specific calibration is applied at inference time.
+For each latent factor, one hundred synthesized utterances are generated using factor-wise substitution, and both target-factor variation and non-target-factor stability are quantitatively evaluated.
-- Objective embedding-space metrics are combined with perceptual evaluation

----

-### 6.2 Evaluation Metrics

-#### 6.2.1 Acoustic Content Consistency

-In DIS-Vector, content refers to acoustic–phonetic structure, including phoneme realization patterns, articulation characteristics, and spectral–temporal organization that define what is being spoken, independent of speaker identity.

-Content consistency is evaluated using cosine similarity between content embeddings (`z_c`) extracted from synthesized speech and the target content reference.

-- Lower similarity indicates stronger content change
+Content consistency is evaluated using cosine similarity between content embeddings extracted from synthesized speech and target content references.
+Lower similarity values indicate stronger content adaptation, while higher values indicate content preservation.
+Pitch variation is measured using fundamental frequency (F0) RMSE, rhythmic variation is evaluated using Dynamic Time Warping (DTW) on frame-level duration contours, and timbre variation is quantified using Equal Error Rate (EER) from a pretrained speaker verification model.
+Perceptual quality and similarity are evaluated using Mean Opinion Score (MOS).
-- Higher similarity indicates content preservation

-This embedding-based evaluation enables cross-lingual and zero-shot assessment without reliance on ASR or textual transcription.

-#### 6.2.2 Pitch Variation

-Pitch variation is measured using fundamental frequency (F0) RMSE.

-- Higher RMSE indicates stronger pitch manipulation
-- Low RMSE under non-pitch manipulation indicates pitch stability

-#### 6.2.3 Rhythm Variation

-Rhythmic structure is evaluated using Dynamic Time Warping (DTW) on frame-level duration contours derived from mel-spectrogram alignment.

-- Higher DTW indicates stronger temporal and pacing modification
-- Stability under non-rhythm manipulation confirms rhythm isolation

-#### 6.2.4 Timbre Consistency

-Speaker identity change is measured using speaker verification Equal Error Rate (EER) computed from a pretrained speaker embedding model.

-- Higher EER indicates stronger timbre change
-- Stable EER under non-timbre manipulation indicates identity preservation

-#### 6.3 Perceptual Similarity

-Perceptual similarity is evaluated using Mean Opinion Score (MOS), reflecting overall naturalness and perceived similarity to the intended target factor.

----

-### 6.4.
-Quantitative Results
+### Quantitative Disentanglement Results

 | Modified Factor | Content Cosine ↓ | Pitch RMSE ↑ | Rhythm DTW ↑ | Timbre EER ↑ | MOS ↑ |
 |-----------------|-----------------|--------------|--------------|--------------|-------|